 - Medical staff and medical supply storage

 - Construction of hand-washing sinks to ensure all patients can wash their hands before entering the building

 - Construction of a small laundry and an area to keep the cleaning material

 - Building of an incinerator and placenta pit

 - Donation of TV to show educational videos to all patients

-Fewer long-lasting health problems due to easier access to health care and preventive health services
+Improved health throughout the surrounding villages due to easier access to health care and preventive health services

 Clearing the land